skip to main content

 Cons

 Double strollers often feel big and bulky, even those designed specifically for travel.
-That’s not the case with Zoe’s The Twin.
+That’s not the case with Zoe’s Twinᵛ² Double Stroller.
 It’s a delight to open, close and even lift in and out of your car, making it perfect for traveling with two (or more) kids or for times when you don’t want the hassle of a larger stroller.
+And it holds up to 60 pounds per seat, a high limit for a double stroller in general but even more impressive considering how lightweight the Twin is.

 Additional Specs